Visit Rotterdam, Netherlands

 A blend of old and new architecture in the ever-developing post-World War II skyline of Europe’s biggest seaport, Rotterdam

-Europe’s largest seaport and one of the Netherlands’ most modern cities, Rotterdam bucks the trend of other Dutch cities.
+One of the Netherlands’ most modern cities, Rotterdam bucks the trend of other Dutch cities.
 Instead of calm, narrow canals and row houses, Rotterdam showcases wide rivers and busy working ports.
 Extensive bombing during World War II destroyed much of the city, but its rebuilding has been focused on creating a new, modern skyline and allowing contemporary architecture to flourish.

 At the same time, places like the City Hall, Laurencekerk and the Delfshaven district have been carefully preserved.
 The latter is where the Pilgrims lived and worshipped before sailing to America.